 Tire chains for cars should only be used if there is a layer of snow or ice on the road.
 Using chains on bare pavement can cause substantial damage to both your tires and the road itself.
 If you turn onto a road that’s clearly been plowed and salted, pull over and remove the chains.

 It always pays to be careful when driving in freezing conditions, but chains require a whole new level of attention and care.
+Snow chains for car, truck and SUV applications all work the same way to increase grip but there are limitations.
 When on, the car should not be driven above 30 miles per hour and you have to be mindful of curbs when parking.
 On two-wheel drive vehicles, chains must be attached to wheels on the drive axle, but ideally you get them on all four.
 If installed only in the front there will be a tendency to oversteer and a tendency to understeer if they’re only in the back.
 Four-wheel drive vehicles should have chains installed on all tires.
 Once the tire chains are installed drive a block or two and tighten them again.
 Some vehicles with selectable driving modes may need to be in the appropriate mode when using snow chains, so check your owner’s manual just in case.
 Once you get to an area of clear roadway, take off the chains.
 The aggressive traction that make tire chains so effective can also cause increased tire wear, so only keep them on when you need them.

 Though they can be cumbersome, snow chains make a real difference in winter weather when you need to get somewhere without mother nature’s permission, but only if they’re being used safely and effectively.
 Otherwise, you’ll just be spinning your wheels.
 Once you are done using your snow chains inspect them for any breaks, corrosion, or physical damage before putting them away.
 Give them a good spray with WD-40 so they will be ready for next season.